Skip to content

 should_continue: bool

-# The add_messages reducer automatically appends new messages
+# The add_messages reducer automatically appends new messages.

-# If you pass {"messages": [new_msg]}, it merges with existing
+# If you pass {"messages": [new_msg]}, it merges with existing ones.

 Key insight: The reducer function (like add_messages) defines how state updates combine with existing state.